-As you start working on your health by adding chiropractic visits to your calendar, consider incorporating these foods into your diet to help with back pain relief as well.
+As you start working on your health by adding chiropractic visits to your calendar, consider incorporating these healthy foods into your diet to help with back pain relief as well.

 The research is not all in, but there’s significant evidence that points to the anti-inflammatory properties of certain foods and their link to reducing back pain.
 As we know, following a healthy diet is closely related to healthy bones and organs, and ultimately a healthy body.
 If you’ve been experiencing back pain, adding foods into your diet such as berries, sardines, spinach, tomatoes, broccoli, and the list can go on and on.
 This will squash inflammation and can help you find back pain relief.